The Real Benefits of American-Assembled

 Over the past two months, we’ve been extremely busy with QCing our watches and perfecting our quality control process.
 We have learned a lot since day one and have improved nearly every aspect of our inspection procedure since then.
 After disassembly, we inspect and clean all the parts, make sure everything is aligned, begin regulation, and if the movement passes regulation, it goes to the pressure tester, and finally, packaging.
 Every watch in our inventory has been disassembled, and more than half were rejected for various issues, which is something that would never have happened if we did not move our assembly and QC process to the US.

 When any part of the production process moves to a place like Japan, Switzerland or the United States, prices tend to go up to reflect the cost of labor in those countries.
 However, our current pricing is reflective of our product without taking the American-assembly into consideration.
 The reason we chose to do this is because we wanted to stay true to our mantra–that our watches could be easily accessible and affordable.
 As you can tell by our QC procedure, we do this without compromising on our quality.
 A large part of it comes down to pride.
 We won’t stand behind a product that we aren’t proud of.
-This was a passion before it turned into a business, and we wanted to stay true to our core, the whole reason we started this in the first place, by putting the product before anything else.
+This was a passion before it turned into a business, and we wanted to stay true to our core, the whole reason we started this in the first place, by putting the product and customer before anything else.

 Edit: We are no longer disassembling our watches upon arrival in the US, but rather, receiving the components separately in order to optimize our QC procedure.